-In future work, we will exploit more accurate cost-benefit models and hints that are more stable and even less parameter dependent.
+In future work, we will exploit more accurate cost-benefit models and hints that are more stable and even less parameter dependent, and evaluate with more benchmarks.
 We will also implement the necessary compiler optimizations to enable fully automatic parallelization with adaptive fork-heuristics.